GordonLuQwQ/franka-VLM-Grasping-/README.md

 # VL-Grasp on Franka

-This project is about teleporting VL-Grasp model into a Franka robotic arm to proceed visual language model based grasping.
+This project is about teleporting VL-Grasp model into a Franka robotic arm to proceed visual language model based grasping using ROS2 Foxy.

 ## Citation